cmdcolin/oddgenes/README.md

 transcribed into RNA, before just removing most of the transcribed RNA via intron splicing, which is sort of "wasteful" on a molecular level

+### Small introns

+According to wikipedia "a 2015 study suggests that the shortest known metazoan intron length is 30 base pairs (bp) belonging to the human MST1L gene (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4675715/).
+The shortest known introns belong to the heterotrich ciliates, such as Stentor coeruleus, in which most (> 95%) introns are 15 or 16 bp long (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5659724/)"

+A novel splicing factor may be involved in small introns https://www.news-medical.net/news/20240215/Novel-splicing-mechanism-for-short-introns-discovered.aspx

 ### Backsplicing and circRNAs

 The process of "backsplicing" circularizes RNAs.
 There can be alternative